shakeel-faiz/FF/003/software.md

 **Virtualization**

--   Software creates virtual versions of hardware or operating systems.
+-   In [Virtualization][37], Software creates virtual versions of hardware or operating systems.
 -   **Example**: Virtual machines like VMware, Docker.

 **SaaS (Software as a Service)**

--   Software delivered over the internet, often on a subscription basis.
+-   With [SaaS][38], Software is delivered over the internet, often on a subscription basis.
 -   **Examples**: Gmail, Dropbox, Slack.

 **Open Source Software**

--   Code is publicly available for anyone to use, modify, and distribute.
+-   In [Open Source Software][16], code is publicly available for anyone to use, modify and distribute.
+Open Source Software fosters transparency and is driven by community development.
--   **Advantages**: Transparency, community-driven development.
 -   **Examples**: Linux, Apache.

 ## What are some Emerging Trends in Software?